-In a mixing bowl, combine 1/2 cup of rice glue, 1/2 cup Korean chili flakes, onion garlic puree mixture, sugar, anchovy sauce, and salted shrimps (if using).
+In a mixing bowl, combine 1/2 cup of rice glue, 1/2 cup Korean chili flakes (gochugaru), onion garlic puree mixture, sugar, anchovy sauce, and salted shrimp (saeujeot).
 Mix well and let it sit for 10 minutes to incorporate.

 I used a baking sheet to do the job.
 Just smother the chili paste mixture onto the radishes until they fully and evenly coated.
 You might want to do this a small batches at a time to avoid overflowing.

-Below is the picture after a week of fermentation.
-It was just perfect; crunch, robust, and full of bacteria!
-(I mean the probiotics, you know…)
+After a week of fermentation, your kimchi will be just perfect; crunch, robust, and full of bacteria!
+(I mean the probiotics, you know.)

 - Clean the radish by scraping off the dirty surface and cut off the tail.
 Keep the green leafy stem part is attached to the radish.
 Cut the white part of radish in half of quarter if they are too big.
 Rinse them well.

 - In a large shallow bowl on in a kitchen sink, place the radishes and sprinkle with sea salt evenly all over.
 Let them soak for 2 hours, turning once or twice.
 When the radishes seem wilted and lifeless, rinse in a water a couple of times and drain in a colander.
 Let them sit while you are getting the filling ready.